DangerSimulation/AdminUI/README.md

 simulation.

 The other thing you'd need to do to add a scenario is to add all events to the known event list in the [*simulation-events.service.ts*](src/common/service/simulation-events.service.ts).
-That includes all initiator events and the name of our scenario with a postfix of "Selected".
+That includes all initiator events, and the name of our scenario with a postfix of "Selected".
 So we need to add "InformAboutSituation" and " CarCrashSelected".
 For our example that means adding: